 - Make local connections.

-After introductions and handshakes, start the meeting with a comment about mutual interests (friends, activity in the state, a recent vote) to tie you or your program to the policymaker, though keep this brief.
+After introductions, start the meeting with a comment about mutual interests (friends, activity in the state, a recent vote) to tie you or your program to the policymaker, though keep this brief.

 - State the purpose of your visit.